alexmc2/movie_recommendations/README.md

 ![In Progress](https://img.shields.io/badge/Status-In%20Progress-yellow)

-This repo is the ~~early~~ middle stages of a movie recommendation app that will use OpenAI's embeddings to calculate relatedness between films and make recommendations based on them.
+This repo is the ~~early~~ middle stages of a movie recommendation app that uses OpenAI's embeddings to calculate relatedness between films and make recommendations based on them.

-I was inspired to make this app while watching a Colt Steel Udemy tutorial on OpenAI text embeddings where a sample of film data was used.
+I was inspired to make this app while watching a Colt Steel Udemy tutorial on OpenAI text embeddings where a sample of film data was used for demonstration purposes.
 I thought it would be a fun and interesting challenge to expand on this idea with a much larger dataset and a frontend user interface.
 I used scripts to collect the data for the top 10,000 films on IMDB and embedded this into the vector database using OpenAI's text-embedding-ada-002 model.

 The backend is built with Python (Flask), and ~~Vite~~ Next.js is used for the frontend.
 I've used Chroma vector database to store the embeddings due to it's easy integration with OpenAI.